top of page

 In 1980, a newly licensed Psychiatric Technician often had to struggle with agitated patients while trying to get his stethoscope in place to take vital signs.
 He adapted the Littmann stethoscope and devised a binaural headset tension mechanism to affect a scissor type action such that the stethoscope could be grabbed with one hand and squeezed as shown on the cover of the stethoscope box, which enabled the two tubular parts of the earpiece to be opened and easily put on or taken off the ears.
 This then 22-year-old innovative young man, Janson M. Pope, Jr., sent me his stethoscope shown above (Stethoscope with One-Handed Headset Operation, USA Patent # 4406346, September 27, 1983).

-Douglass Stethoscope made by Frederick Haslam & Co.
-Brooklyn, NY circa 1917.
+Douglass Stethoscope with brass chest piece made by Frederick Haslam & Co.
+Brooklyn, c.
+1917.

-Albumen photograph of the shop of the surgical instrument maker Frederick Haslam at 83 Pulaski Street, Brooklyn, NY circa 1880.
+Albumen photograph of the shop of the surgical instrument maker Frederick Haslam at 83 Pulaski Street, Brooklyn c.
+1880.

 ANTIQUE STETHOSCOPES